About the Project

-The available project will build on this unique and powerful platform (i.e. the Ox-HVF ) and will focus on studying how GLP-1 analogues affect the interplay between adipose tissue and the cardiovascular system, with particular focus on the interactions between GLP-1 signalling and cardiovascular redox regulation.
-Moreover, a clinical trial has suggested that GLP-1 analogues reduce cardiovascular risk in diabetic patients; however, its role in the cross-talk between adipose tissue and the cardiovascular system has not been established yet.
-Hence, this project aims to explore this important gap in our knowledge, providing mechanistic insights on GLP-1 signalling as a therapeutic target to prevent cardiovascular disease progression in obesity.
+The basic science project we are offering aims to investigate the molecular effects of new therapeutics such as SGLT2 inhibitors on cardiovascular biology, by performing ex vivo experiments in human arteries and myocardial tissue, as well as primary cardiovascular cells and adipocytes.
+Clinical trials have suggested that SGLT2 inhibitors can reduce cardiovascular risk in diabetic patients; however, their role in the cross-talk between AT and the cardiovascular system has not been established yet.
+Hence, this project aims to explore this important gap in our knowledge, providing mechanistic insights on SGLT2 signalling as a therapeutic target to prevent cardiovascular disease progression in diabetes.

 The successful candidate will receive training in several techniques relevant to the execution of the project that are already available in the lab, such as isolation and culturing of primary cells from human vessels, myocardial and fat biopsies; co-culture bioassays; vasomotor studies on human vessels; superoxide measurements on human tissues/cells; pertinent techniques of biochemistry and cellular and molecular biology.
 The student will be also encouraged to undertake any training outside the lab that is necessary for a successful execution of the project.